This Week (American TV program): History

 Christiane Amanpour, a longtime world affairs correspondent at CNN, began as the program's host on August 1, 2010.
 During her first two months as host, the ratings for This Week reached their lowest point since 2003.
 In December 2011, it was announced that Amanpour would step down as anchor of the program, while returning to CNN in turn.
 On January 5, 2012, ABC News announced that Stephanopoulos would return as the host of This Week.
-With the return of Stephanopolous as moderator, the program began using former Good Morning America and World News Tonight anchor Charles Gibson to perform the voice-over heard during the opening of each broadcast; this lasted until 2014.
+With the return of Stephanopoulos as moderator, the program began using former Good Morning America and World News Tonight anchor Charles Gibson to perform the voice-over heard during the opening of each broadcast; this lasted until 2014.

 In 2016, Martha Raddatz was named co-anchor of This Week, alternating each weekend with Stephanopoulos.
+By 2024, Donald Trump sued ABC over a This Week interview, in which George Stephanopoulos said Trump had been found liable for "rape", though the technical jury determination in E. Jean Carroll v.
+Donald J. Trump was for "sexual abuse".
+Though many lawyers thought ABC would win the suit due to the high legal bar for defamation of public figures, after Trump was elected president a second time, ABC settled and paid $15 to the Trump presidential library, $1 million in legal fees, and gave an apology.